vanchau/game-store/README.md

 (1,2) The site runs well both on mobile and desktop due to Bootstrap.
 Looks nice and works nicely.
 **--> Self-evaluation: 50 points**

-**Own game (0-100 points)**

-1. Develop a simple game in JavaScript that communicates with the service (at least high score, save, load) :heavy_check_mark:
-2. You can host the game as a static file in your Django project or elsewhere.
-But you should include it in your repository. :heavy_check_mark:

-(1,2) Own game (html file) added to root.
-Hosted elsewhere and url added to game store.
-Coded in a rush so quality is not the best but supports all required features.
-Game name "OWN GAME" in store.
-**--> Self-evaluation: 80 points**
 -------------------------------------------------------------------------------------------------------------------------------
 **WORK DIVISION**